edrichhans/BlockPy/README.md

 The following are the functionalities in order.

-* Open localhost socket at port 9999
+* Connect to meshSocket using port 4444
 * Read chain from JSON/sampleblock.json
-* Wait for connection
-* Once connected, wait for transaction
+* Wait for transaction
 * Create block from transaction
 * Append block to chain
 * Persist chain to JSON/sampleblock.json
+* Loop

 ### sender.py

 Sample client file.
-It accepts a JSON raw_input and sends it to a running main.py (localhost, port 9999)
+It accepts IP address and port of server file, and a JSON raw_input to send to a running main.py

 ### chain.py